EmrullahAlku/Portfolio/replit.md

 ## Overview

-This is a modern full-stack web application built as a personal portfolio website.
-The application showcases a developer's work, education, and skills through an interactive and visually appealing interface.
-It combines a React frontend with an Express.js backend, utilizing PostgreSQL for data persistence through Drizzle ORM.
+This is a modern portfolio website built with Nuxt 3 and Vue for Emrullah Alku.
+The application showcases software development and design skills through an interactive interface featuring innovative navigation animations.
+The site includes a unique inverted half-circle navigation that expands into a circular menu with icons, smooth transitions, and comprehensive portfolio sections.

 ## System Architecture